cshosain/MERN-Authentication-System/readme.md

   - Reset Password: Allows users to reset their password using a secure token.
 - **User Profile**: Fetch authenticated user details.
 - **Automated Cleanup**: Removes unverified accounts after 30 minutes using a cron job.
 - **Error Handling**: Centralized error handling for better debugging and user feedback.
+Also prevent unexpected server crushing.
 - **Security**:
   - Password hashing with bcrypt.
   - JWT-based authentication.
   - Secure cookies for session management.
 - **Environment Configuration**: Uses `dotenv` for managing environment variables.

-## Project Structure
+- **Request Optimization**:
+  - **Rate Limiting**: Limits the number of requests a user can make, to prevent abuse.
+  - **Debounce Requests**: Prevents duplicate or rapid consecutive requests to improve performance.

 ## 📁 Project Structure